pR0Ps/PhotoFloat/README.md

 #### Optional: Getting salty

 The `--salt` switch takes a file as a parameter.
-Then, when hashing the images to generate the filenames, the data from the file is prepended to the image data.
+Then, when hashing the images to generate the filenames, the data from the file is prepended to the image data, changing the final hash.

 An example of generating a file with 16 bytes of random data in it, then using that data as the
 salt: